 Program Design, Facilitation and Assessment

-(in consultation with the CTSE team, schedule, design, and facilitate existing and new workshops and modify previous workshops and programs for faculty audiences; manage the Teaching and Learning Innovation Grants (TEALIG) program, oversee TA training initiatives, organize the Fall Teaching Luncheon and the May Symposium on Innovation in Teaching and Learning and manage and facilitate the Course Design Institute programs.)
+In consultation with the CTSE team, schedule, design, and facilitate existing and new workshops and modify previous workshops and programs for faculty audiences; manage the Teaching and Learning Innovation Grants (TEALIG) program; oversee TA training initiatives; organize the Fall Teaching Luncheon and the May Symposium on Innovation in Teaching and Learning; and co-manage and co-facilitate the Course Design Institute programs.

-Consultation (meet with individual faculty clients one-on-one to diagnose teaching concerns, provide resources, offer classroom observations, analyze teaching materials, conduct midterm feedback sessions [SGIDs] and provide additional services as needed)
+Meet with faculty clients one-on-one to diagnose teaching concerns; provide research-backed resources; provide classroom observations; analyze teaching materials; conduct midterm feedback sessions (SGIDs); and provide additional services as needed.

 - Two or more years of experience working in educational development;